rishitkamboj/VentureVerse/README.md

 ## Usage

-Once both the backend and frontend servers are running, you can access the application in your browser at `http://localhost:3000`.
+Once both the backend and frontend servers are running, you can access the backend at `http://localhost:3000`  and the frontend at `http://localhost:5173`(depends on the available free ports on your device) .

 ## Contributing